iamvirul/FileOperationsLibrary/README.md

 - **Advanced File Operations**
   - Searching for text within files
-  - Reading and writing CSV files
+  - Reading and writing CSV files with proper escaping of special characters

 ## Installation